equirs/fashionscape-plugin/README.md

 plan out the perfect look quickly and efficiently.

 ## User guide
-All the UI lives in a dedicated side panel for now.
+All the UI lives in a dedicated side panel.
 If the plugin is on, you'll find it near the bottom of the list (beneath notes).
 Look for the dress form:

 ![Panel icon](icon.png)